Duryodhana: Day 16–17 (Karna Parva)

 Under Karna’s leadership, Duryodhana resumes offensive operations.
 He requests Shalya to serve as Karna’s charioteer, but the proposal initially angers Shalya, who eventually agrees after being appeased.
 Duryodhana challenges Yudhishthira but is defeated.
 But, he defeats Nakula and Sahadeva, though he ultimately suffers further defeat at Bhima’s hands.

-In the continued fighting, Duryodhana kills the Kulinda prince.
-Additionally, he alone managed to resist all the Pandavas and he repelled the Pandavas' group attack single-handedly.
+In the continued fighting, Duryodhana kills the Kulinda king (a Pandava ally) Additionally, he alone managed to resist all the Pandavas and he repelled the Pandavas' group attack single-handedly.
 When Ashwatthama proposes compromise, Duryodhana rejects it.
-Karna’s death on the seventeenth day leaves Duryodhana overwhelmed with grief and shaken.
+Dushasana's and Karna’s deaths on the seventeenth day leaves Duryodhana overwhelmed with grief and shaken.

 Day 18 (Shalya Parva)

 With Karna dead, Duryodhana refuses final peace offers from Kripa and resolves to continue the war.
 He appoints Shalya as commander-in-chief.

 However, the Pandavas kill Shalya, Shakuni, Uluka, and all of the remaining brothers of Duryodhana.
 The Pandavas together attack Duryodhana but are unsuccessful as Duryodhana alone resists and defeats all of them.
 Duryodhana also kills a Yadava warrior named Chekitana on that day.
 Later, he tries to defeat Dhrishtadyumna who is destroying the retreating Kaurava army.
 However, Dhrishtadyumna kills Duryodhana's charioteer and destroys his chariot, forcing Duryodhana to flee.